vexdev/amarr/README.md

 - [X] Document the versions of aMule that are supported
 - [ ] Add in memory cache for jamule requests
 - [ ] Query the status of amule client and reconnect if necessary
+- [X] Make categories more resilient, introduce a local database